msranjana/mini_py_programs/README.md

 ### How to Run
 - Run the Turtle graphics code to see the colorful spiral.

+## Star Pyramid Generator

+### Description
+The Star Pyramid Generator allows users to create a pyramid of stars based on a specified height.

+### Features
+- User-defined height for the pyramid
+- Dynamic star generation with aligned formatting

+### How to Use
+1. Run the program.
+2. Enter a number to determine the height of the pyramid.
+3. Choose to generate another pyramid or quit the program.

 ## Getting Started

 ### Prerequisites